 The responsibility of a solicitor in this regard is not a new development.
 In 1975, the ‘Golden Rule’ was developed in a case called Kenward v Adams.
 This is not a legal rule, but rather a rule of good practice, although it is given significant weight.
 It outlines that when a solicitor has doubts as to the capacity of client wanting to make a will, medical opinion should be sought.
 The signing of the will ought to be witnessed or approved by a medical practitioner, who should be completely satisfied that the client has testamentary capacity.
 The medical practitioner will then record this examination and finding, and it will be recorded on the solicitor’s file.

 In some cases, this may be a more obvious requirement.
-This could be, for example, where a client has dementia, or someone who has suffered a brain injury and has been deemed unable to manage their financial affairs.
-However, the golden rule also covers clients who are merely ‘aged’ or have suffered a serious illness – which was noted in a subsequent case, Re Simpson (1977).
+This could be, for example, where a client has dementia, or someone who has an aquired brain injury and has been deemed unable to manage their financial affairs.
+However, the golden rule also covers clients who are merely ‘aged’ or have a serious illness – which was noted in a subsequent case, Re Simpson (1977).

 The importance of the rule